Rindbee/godot-docs-l10n/classes/fr/class_splitcontainer.rst

 **Hérité par :** :ref:`HSplitContainer<class_HSplitContainer>`, :ref:`VSplitContainer<class_VSplitContainer>`

-A container that splits two child controls horizontally or vertically and provides a grabber for adjusting the split ratio.
+A container that arranges child controls horizontally or vertically and provides grabbers for adjusting the split ratios between them.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Un conteneur qui n'accepte que deux contrôles enfants, puis les arrange horizontalement ou verticalement et crée un diviseur entre eux.
-Le diviseur peut être déplacer pour changer la relation de taille entre les contrôles enfants.
+A container that arranges child controls horizontally or vertically and creates grabbers between them.
+The grabbers can be dragged around to change the size relations between the child controls.

 .. rst-class:: classref-introduction-group